cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/windows/README.md

 - `cert_name` - name attribute.
 The thumbprint(hash) or subject that identifies the certificate to be bound.
 - `name_kind` - indicates the type of cert_name.
 One of :subject (default) or :hash.
 - `address` - the address to bind against.
 Default is 0.0.0.0 (all IP addresses).
+One of:
+  - IP v4 address `1.2.3.4`
+  - IP v6 address `[::1]`
+  - Host name `www.foo.com`
 - `port` - the port to bind against.
 Default is 443.
 - `app_id` - the GUID that defines the application that owns the binding.
 Default is the values used by IIS.
 - `store_name` - the store to locate the certificate in.
-One of MY (default : personal store), CA (trusted intermediate store) or ROOT (trusted root store).
+One of:
+  - MY (Personal)
+  - CA (Intermediate Certification Authorities)
+  - ROOT (Trusted Root Certification Authorities)
+  - TRUSTEDPUBLISHER (Trusted Publishers)
+  - CLIENTAUTHISSUER (Client Authentication Issuers)
+  - REMOTE DESKTOP (Remote Desktop)
+  - TRUSTEDDEVICES (Trusted Devices)
+  - WEBHOSTING (Web Hosting)
+  - AUTHROOT (Third-Party Root Certification Authorities)
+  - TRUSTEDPEOPLE (Trusted People)
+  - SMARTCARDROOT (Smart Card Trusted Roots)
+  - TRUST (Enterprise Trust)

 #### Examples